by Richard Senate

 Mysteries and hauntings of the historic Olivas Adobe

-The old 1847 two story hacienda is now a museum but it was built as the main house (Casa Grande) for the Rancho San Miguel, one of the richest in Ventura County.
+The old 1847 two-story hacienda is now a museum but it was built as the main house (Casa Grande) for the Rancho San Miguel, one of the richest in Ventura County.
 It was the social center of the Santa Clara River Valley where parties could last for a week.
-But legends say that many accounts of the ranch were unrecored–tales of a lost tunnel, strange burial sites, and a hidden treasure of gold coins!
-Ghosts are seen here as well, a phantom lady, a ghostly girl, even a gray robed monk.
+But legends say that many accounts of the ranch were unrecorded–tales of a lost tunnel, strange burial sites, and a hidden treasure of gold coins!
+Ghosts are seen here as well, a phantom lady, a ghostly girl, even a gray-robed monk.
 The most recently seen specter, a phantom woman dress in a long white dress, cut in the style of the late 19th Century.
 Could it be the unhappy shade of a bride left at the altar?
-The tour will attempt to answer these riddles and many more in a night that will not be forgotten.
+The tour will attempt to answer these riddles and much more in a night that will not be forgotten.
 Tour led by author Richard Senate, a recognized authority on the paranormal.

 The X-rated Ghosts of Old Ventura